neurodivergence/neurodivergence/README.md

 https://rentry.co/charitylinks

-my comms are open :) feel free to dm @crippledinwheelchair in disc for prices. its never above 15 dollar. all the money will go to palestine donations
+my comms are open :) feel free to dm @crippledinwheelchair in disc for prices. its never above 15 dollar. all the money will go to palestine donations, im not financially unstable and i have a job lmao

 mood disorder